Video and DVD: 1970-1979

 One Too Many Mornings - included on the Hard Rain album

-Mozambique - officially unreleased
+Mozambique - otherwise officially unreleased

 Idiot Wind - included on the Hard Rain album